custom-cards/flex-table-card/README.md

 **Current Issues / Drawbacks / Plans**

 * cell alignment to be configured for each column
+* allow "prefix" and "suffix" for each column to add units or similar stuff, means a simplifyed version of "modify"
 * additional colunm *selector* for a service call maybe
 * history / recorder access realization to match for historical data ...
 * (click)-able sorting of columns